JWWeatherman/human_threat_model/README.md

 **Income**
 * As in racial slavery the very bodies of the victims are controlled by the predators.
 All goods produced are immediately owned by the predators.

 This strategy of deception has proven more effective than racial slavery, where the predators attempt to convince victims that  they are an inferior race of men.
 If victims' deception is increased, the productivity of victims increases and this increases the income of the attackers.

 One indication of its deceptive power  is the fact that it has been effectively used to steal from men performing skilled and creative labor, where racial slavery has only been effective in stealing from  men engaged in unskilled labor.
 Presumably this is because it's easier to  inflict violence when productivity drops in unskilled and uncreative tasks because productivity is easy to measure.

 For example: if a victim reduces the number of mud bricks  produced from 100 to 90 it is obvious production has dropped, but if a carpenter takes 8 or 9 days instead of 7 to produce a chest of drawers, it could be because the materials proved challenging,  the tools needed additional care, or that the carpenter improved the quality.

-However, the fact that victim productivity under  socialist slavery compares favorably to the productivity of victims under  racial slavery does not mean that it is not ---unlimately--- (ultimately?) an attack on  humanity's mission to produce a delightful world.
+However, the fact that victim productivity under socialist slavery compares favorably to the productivity of victims under  racial slavery does not mean that it is not ultimately an attack on humanity's mission to produce a delightful world.
 Productivity is greatly hindered under socialist slavery.

 In socialist slavery the key ruse, that there is a difference between ownership of a resource  and the power to allocate that resource, is soon unmasked by by daily experience.